matter-labs/research-prover-market-client/README.md

   stored elsewhere and communicated separately to the experiment operator.

-> **Note**: In the current setup, where batches are proven one by one, the request ID is not strictly necessary, as the
-> participant ID is sufficient to associate the submitted proof with the appropriate data structures.
-However, if we
-> support making multiple requests and proving multiple batches in parallel one day, the submitting the request ID
-> becomes necessary.
-We thus always require specifying the request ID to keep the API stable.

 #### Response

 The following responses are possible to a `submit_proof` request.